-Follett admires the teachers and librarians who are at the forefront of infusing social justice and equality into their teaching.
-To ensure you have what you need to support your students and make sure they feel affirmed and included, we’ve partnered with Penguin Young Readers Group to offer digital access to culturally responsive titles and educator guides.* You will find our essential reading list and free downloadable resources below.
+To ensure you have what you need to support your students and make sure they feel affirmed and included, we’ve partnered with Penguin Young Readers Group to offer culturally responsive titles with educator guides.
+You will find our essential reading list and free downloadable resources below.

 Darius the Great Is Not Okay (Darius the Great, Book 1) by Adib Khorram Curriculum Tie-Ins: Family History, Biracial Identity, Coming of Age, Social and Emotional Learning, Mental Health Darius Kellner speaks better Klingon than Farsi, and he knows more about Hobbit social cues than Persian ones.
 He's about to take his first-ever trip to Iran, and it's pretty overwhelming – especially when he's also dealing with clinical depression, a disapproving dad, and a chronically anemic social life.
 In Iran, he gets to know his ailing but still formidable grandfather, his loving grandmother, and the rest of his mom's family for the first time.
 And he meets Sohrab, the boy next door who changes everything.
 Download Discussion GuideWatch Adib Khorram’s Author Takeover